-- The grantor (subject to it having waived this requirement. - Any person with a registered subordinate security interest. - Any person claiming an interest in the collateral.
+- The grantor. - Any person with a registered subordinate security interest. - Any person claiming an interest in the collateral.

-If, in exercising its powers of enforcement, a secured party appropriates or sells collateral, it must pay to certain specified persons the amount of any resulting surplus by satisfying the claims of those persons in the prescribed order, or alternatively ,it can pay any amount of resulting surplus into the Royal Court of Jersey.
+If, in exercising its powers of enforcement, a secured party appropriates or sells collateral, it must pay to certain specified persons the amount of any resulting surplus by satisfying the claims of those persons in the prescribed order, or alternatively, it can pay any amount of resulting surplus into the Royal Court of Jersey.